dev-null-and-associates/cuddly-rotary-phone/CodeReview.md

 **Aiden Barger:** This assignment showed the importance of using automated tools with manual analysis.
 Scanners can quickly find potential issues, but they might necessitate diving deeo into context with manual review.
 I also learned how necessary it is to map findings back to very specific CWEs.

+**Mason Wagner:** I think it is important for different people to do code review rather than just one person.
+Adding different types of code review increases the likelihood that you will find CWEs.
+Different approaches with different tools will lead to different results, just as different people looking at the same code, with different experience levels will find different vulnerabilities.

 ### What did you find most useful?

 **Jmcshannon:** I enjoyed the gosec plugin and I thought it was extremely useful and easy to use once I figured out how to only look at those results.